 He has also rejected you from being king.”

 One lesson we get from Samuel’s response is clear.
 Saul’s sin affected his calling from God in a particular office of service.
-He was rejected from being king.
+He was rejected from his place as king.

 We don’t think much of that, yet it is important.
 God forgives the sin, yes.
 But there are consequences.

-Saul’s sin affected how God would use him, in this case not use him as king anymore.
+Saul’s sin affected how God would use him, in this case, God could not use him as king anymore.
 That’s what sin does.
 It affects how we can be used by God and it can have devastating consequences.

 God wanted Saul to succeed.
 But Saul didn’t follow God, He succumbed to the pressure of the people who wanted to do something seemingly good.